-Federal Signal Corporation (the "Company"), previously established the Federal Signal Corporation Retirement Plan (the "Plan"), effective December 1, 1953.
+Federal Signal Corporation previously established the Federal Signal Corporation Retirement Plan (the "Plan"), effective December 1, 1953.
+Effective December 31, 1998, the Signal Division IBEW Retirement Plan was merged into the Plan.
 The Plan has been amended and restated several times since then.
 Most recently the Plan was amended and restated effective January 1, 2010.
 This Summary Plan Description ("SPD") reflects that Plan and any amendments made subsequent to the 2010 restatement.